 Removal of water by temporary physical or mechanical means without ground disturbance, through utilization of pumps, emergency generators, fans, and dehumidifiers.

-Installation of perimeter drainage (e.g., French drains) when performed in previously disturbed ground.

 Temporary utilization of plastic sheeting attached at mortar joints, sandbags, and a water-filled bladder/dam.

-CATEGORY 2 – No consultation is required for Category 2 CRS Undertakings if Secretary of the Interior’s Standards for Rehabilitation.
-Secretary of the Interior’s Standards for Rehabilitation and Guidelines on Flood Adaptation for Rehabilitating Historic Buildings, and the Secretary of Interior’s Standards for Rehabilitation and Guidelines on Sustainability for Rehabilitating Historic Buildings are followed and verified by a DHS Qualified Professional.
-The DHS Qualified Professional will keep records of all CRS Undertakings subject to this Agreement by completing the DHS Nationwide Programmatic Agreement for Climate Resiliency and Sustainability Undertakings Review Form in Appendix B for compliance and auditing purposes.
+CATEGORY 2 – The following CRS Undertakings do not have the potential to affect historic properties even if historic properties may be present pursuant to 36 C.F.R.
+800.3(a)(1), identified as Category 2.
+These CRS Undertakings do not require Section 106 consultation if designed and planned in accordance with the Secretary of the Interior’s Standards for the Treatment of Historic Properties, Secretary of the Interior’s Standards for Rehabilitation and Guidelines on Flood Adaptation for Rehabilitating Historic Buildings, and the Secretary of Interior’s Standards for Rehabilitation and Guidelines on Sustainability for Rehabilitating Historic Buildings, and associated Preservation Briefs, and verified by a DHS Qualified Professional in the appropriate discipline.
+The DHS Qualified Professional will keep records of all CRS Undertakings subject to this Agreement by completing the DHS Nationwide Programmatic Agreement for Climate Resiliency and Sustainability Undertakings Review Form in Appendix B for annual reporting, compliance, and auditing purposes.

 For this category of undertakings, “public right-of-way” means any character defining features of a historic property(ies) visible from the public street or sidewalk immediately adjacent to the property.
 For this category, ground disturbance is permitted if it occurs in areas previously subjected to mechanized construction excavation and fill to the full depth of the proposed CRS Undertaking, and/or has been previously surveyed and a no effect determination made by a DHS Qualified Professional.